 What Kind of Shoes Are Rebounding Shoes?

-Below I have listed some quality rebounding shoes for you.
+Below are listed some quality rebounding shoes for you.

 MEDUSA ENT LLC Rubber Sole Gymnastic Shoes – Leather Upper